 Pakistan – heaven on Earth!
 This often overlooked part of the world is one of the most mesmerizing places that the avid traveler or adventurer can experience.
 The lush green valleys, clear blue lakes, snowcapped mountains, roaring rivers and endless desert make up the rich and diverse scenes that are Pakistan.
 It is amongst these beautiful panoramas and endless natural beauty that one finds some of the most unbelievable rural settlements, nestled deep within green valleys, surrounded by the mightiest mountains, on river banks, or in the middle of lush green pastures, and even forests.
-Whether you are visiting Pakistan for the natural beauty, to satisfy your need for adventure, or for work, you must spare some time out of your hotel in Karachi and visit these villages.
+Whether you are visiting Pakistan for the natural beauty, to satisfy your need for adventure, or for work, you must spare some time out of your hotels in Karachi and visit these villages.

 In the foothills of majestic mountain peaks, and surrounded by dense, lush forest, lies this rustic little settlement, secluded from urban chaos.
 One of the reasons, this charming little village has managed to hold on to its rustic roots, is that it is not easily accessible, being surrounded by a beautiful forest.
 Matiltan is situated approximately 11 km away from Kalam, which is an established tourist destination.
 Once in Maltitan, one is treated to marvelous views of snowcapped mountains, a lush green forest, and the Mighty 22 waterfall (aka Matiltan waterfall).
 An unforgettable experience awaits those willing to take the path less trodden, or those who really want to experience the simple or should we say good life.

 ARANG KEL VILLAGE